 WASHINGTON -- Pentagon Press Secretary Air Force Brig.
 Gen. Pat Ryder provided the following readout:

-Secretary of Defense Lloyd J. Austin III met with Indonesian Minister of Defense Prabowo Subianto on October 20 to discuss opportunities for further alignment between the United States and Indonesia as the two countries pursue a shared vision of a free and open Indo-Pacific, as well as issues of global concern.
+Secretary of Defense Lloyd J. Austin III spoke with Malaysian Minister of Defense Hishammuddin Hussein on October 5 to discuss regional security issues.
+The leaders also discussed opportunities for further alignment between the United States and Malaysia as the two countries pursue a shared vision of a Free and Open Indo-Pacific.